 The provisions of this Article are severable, and if any provision of this Article shall be held invalid by any decision of any court of competent jurisdiction, such decision shall not impair or otherwise affect any other provision of this Article.

 Section 62-3334.
 Definitions.

-Words and phrases in this Article have the meanings set forth in Article 2.
+Words and phrases in this Article have the meanings set forth in Article 2, except for the definitions specific to Article 62: